pauldix/sax-machine/README.md

 ## Description

-A declarative SAX parsing library backed by Nokogiri or Ox.
+A declarative SAX parsing library backed by Nokogiri, Ox or Oga.

 ## Installation